Adron/VidStreamHacking/hardware.md

 Review: https://compositecode.blog/2017/01/19/buying-a-leopard/

+Sadly, as of last week (cember 15th~) this machine's power supply arced out over a surge or something.
+A replacement power supply has arrived, which I swapped out, however now the motherboard appears to be toast also.
+The troubleshooting process continues, slow, steady, and unproductive so far.
+In the meantime it's all laptops for all the streaming.

 **Specifications**

 * 4.0 GHz i7-6850K (3.6 up to 4.0 GHz – 15 MB Cache – 6 Cores – 12 threads)